-Employers should also be aware that under the EO Act, they have a duty to take reasonable and proportionate measures to eliminate discrimination, sexual harassment and/or victimisation as far as possible (s 15).
+Under the EO Act (s 15), all duty holders, including employers, have a duty to take reasonable and proportionate measures to eliminate discrimination, sexual harassment and/or victimisation as far as possible.
 Further information about positive duty is included below (see “Positive duty”).

-The VEOHRC provides information, including a guideline that provides more detail about sexual harassment and outlines the steps employers can take to eliminate sexual harassment from the workplace.
+VEOHRC provides a guideline that gives more detailed information about sexual harassment and outlines the steps employers can take to eliminate sexual harassment from the workplace.
 While it is not legally binding, the guideline can be taken into account by any court or tribunal that is hearing a claim of sexual harassment under the EO Act.
-The guideline and further information is on the VEOHRC’s website (www.humanrightscommission.vic.gov.au).
+The guideline is on VEOHRC’s website (www.humanrightscommission.vic.gov.au).

 Under the EO Act (s 103), victimisation is unlawful.
 Victimisation means to subjecting a person to (or threatening to subject a person to) any detriment because the person (or someone the person is associated with) has done anything, or is believed to intend to do something, in accordance with the EO Act (s 104).
 This includes: